vrurg/fieldx/README.md

 **Note** that user is highly discouraged from directly accessing modified fields.
 The module does its best to provide all necessary API via corresponding methods.

-## Sync And Non-Sync Structs
+## Sync, Async, And Plain Structs

+_Note:_ "Async" is considered to be a synonym to "sync" since both require concurrency safety.
+Even the code generated for sync and async cases is mostly identical.

 If a thread-safe struct is needed then `fxstruct` must take the `sync` argument: `#[fxstruct(sync, ...)]`.
 When instructed so, the macro will do its best to provide concurrency safety at the field level.
 It means that:

-- builder methods are guaranteed to be invoked once and only once per each lazy initialization, be it single- or multi-threaded application
+- lazy builder methods are guaranteed to be invoked once and only once per each initialization, be it single- or multi-threaded application
-- access to struct fields is lock-protected (unless otherwise requested by the user)
+- access to field is lock-protected for lazy or optional fields implicitly

-Sync and non-sync structures also are very different in ways they act and interact with user code.
+In less strict cases it is possible to mark individual fields as sync.

-Also, non-mutable accessors of non-sync struct normally return a reference to their field.
-Accessors of sync structs, unless directed to use [`clone`][`Clone`] or [`copy`][`Copy`], or used with a non-protected field, return a kind of lock-guard.
+Plain non-mutable accessors normally return a reference to their field.
+Accessors of sync structs, unless directed to use [`clone`][`Clone`] or [`copy`][`Copy`], or used with a non-protected field, return some kind of lock-guard object.

 Wrapper types for sync struct fields are non-`std` and provided with the module.